h2oai/h2o-tutorials/tutorials/hive_udf_template/hive_multimojo_udf_template/README.md

 cp -r generated_models/. src/main/resources/models/
 ```

 This runs the R script which will build five GBM models and five Random Forest models on our adult data set.
 This is then copied into the resources directory (required).
+This will also show predictions using h2o which we can compare later to validate results.

+Note: The MOJOs are included in the repo if you wish to skip running the R script section (but then you won't be able to see predictions)

 ### 2. Cleanup Unnecessary Folders
 ```